 Thus, if the object was really flying at a sharp angle away from the camera, it could be slowly descending in near level flight instead of being in a steep dive, as in the JRASC article.
 Furthermore, it could fly all the way to Kecksburg instead of impacting nearby.
 To accommodate the greater azimuths required in this near-level-flight, distant-impact scenario, the errors in determining triangulation directions would have to be increased to about ± 0.7 degrees (above graph).

 Another possibility, if the object had controlled flight, is a straight-Kecksburg trajectory at a steeper angle initially followed by the object leveling out at lower altitudes, just as the Space Shuttle does at times as it comes in for a landing.
-There are, of course, numerous other possible variable descent scenarios.
+There are, of course, an infinite number of other possible variable descent scenarios.

 Change in smoke trail thickness: implications for trajectory